 You can use any style of leg you like, just remember to make the height of the bench somewhere between 16 and 19″ high.
 That height makes the bench a comfortable seat height for most people.

 I added a No Sew Bench Seat to this build.
 But this bench would look great with a simple wood top too.
 In fact, I almost went with 2″ thick stained cedar, but the hubby wanted a soft bench for our entryway.
 It was easy enough to upholster this seat.
 And, I loved this leftover fabric from my DIY Upholstered Twin Headboards, anyway. 🙂

 I build benches a lot around here.
 My DIY L-Shaped Outdoor Bench and my DIY Modern Farmhouse Bench are my 2 most popular posts.
 I also have a great DIY Outdoor Sofa from 2×4’s that I love.
 And this sweet DIY Upholstered Ottoman that is perfect in front of wing chairs and couches.!

-Let’s get this Easy Modern Farmhouse DIY Entryway Bench build started!
+Let’s get this DIY Upholstered Entryway Bench Build Plan started!

 - Saw, I used a Miter Saw for the straightest possible cuts